Top 10 Pitfalls in Contract Management

 Managing contracts can be complex, challenging, and constraining.
 Many organizations run into the same common issues that slow down the entire contracting process.
 Yet managing contracts doesn’t have to be this way — it can be streamlined, simple, and easy.
 With a contract lifecycle management platform, companies can solidify processes that will help avoid these pitfalls altogether.

 1. Lack of Clarity

 One of the biggest difficulties in contract management is the lack of clarity and scope on the goals or agreements both parties are entering into.
-Without clear objectives, contracts become daunting and both parties are at risk of signing without being entirely sure of everything the agreement they are entering into consists of.
+Without clear objectives, contracts can be intimidating, and both parties run the danger of signing without fully understanding the terms of the agreement they are entering into.

 With a contract lifecycle management platform, summaries of the main services and conditions can be seen directly alongside contracts, making longer or more complex contracts easier to view at a high level.
 Commenting and a discussion panel allows for clarifications to be made all in one place, helping the review process go much more quickly and optimizing communication between parties, preventing the opportunity for a claim or dispute to be opened.

 The second largest pitfall of contract management can be the level of involvement of each party.
 When drafting a document, one party can internally edit and approve before sharing with a third party, ensuring certainty on the terms and conditions set.
 Both parties can then view and edit the document before it is signed and becomes legally binding.
 Having all people in one place reviewing the contract allows for quicker clarifications and helps speed up the process in any potential disagreements.